Ice-Cooled Urinals

 Also see the Stainless Steel Toilet page.

-At left and below you see a pair of porcelain ice-filled urinals at the Hawk & Dove bar in Washington D.C., on Capitol Hill just east of the Library of Congress on Pennsylvania Avenue.
+Here are a pair of porcelain ice-filled urinals at the Hawk & Dove bar in Washington D.C., on Capitol Hill just east of the Library of Congress on Pennsylvania Avenue.

 Two ice-cooled urinals in the Hawk and Dove, Washington DC.